top of page

 A leader in spiritual and congregational life, organizational and congregational consulting and training, educational arts, writing, musical and liturgical recording (6 CDs), teaching, and performing.
 A graduate of the Reconstructionist Rabbinical College and with smicha from Reb Zalman Schachter-Shalomi, he has served congregations and havurot from all streams of Judaism with a regard for tradition and creative innovation.

 He is a Mashpiah/spiritual director and Director of the ALEPH Hashpa’ah Program, author of Offerings of the Heart: Money and Values in Faith Community, and co-editor of Brother Keepers: New Essays in Jewish Masculinity.
-Since August 2013, Reb Shawn has been the lead rabbi at Mishkan Shalom in Philadelphia, PA.
+Since July 2013, Reb Shawn has been the lead rabbi at Mishkan Shalom in Philadelphia, PA.

 Marcia Prager

-Reb Marcia is Director and Dean Emerita of Ordination Programs for ALEPH: Alliance for Jewish Renewal, and rabbi for the P'nai Or Jewish Renewal community of Philadelphia, PA.
+A vibrant teacher, storyteller, ritual artist and therapist, Reb Marcia is Director and Dean Emerita of Ordination Programs for ALEPH: Alliance for Jewish Renewal, and rabbi Emerita for the P'nai Or Jewish Renewal community of Philadelphia, PA.

 She is a graduate of RRC and also received the personal smicha of Reb Zalman.